Dutch–Indonesian Round Table Conference: Aftermath

 The unresolved status of Western New Guinea would lead to a 12-year dispute.
 Political parties in Netherlands considered Indonesia dissolving the United States of Indonesia in 1950 into the original Republic of Indonesia as a pretense to not negotiate further on status of New Guinea which was promised to be completed in 1950, voiding the Round Table Agreement, according to the Indonesian side.
 In response, Indonesia nationalized Dutch companies and assets, and stopped paying the above-mentioned debt.
 (Note: The debt included unpaid salaries of Netherlands Indies government personnel, including colonial administrators and military personnel of the K.N.I.L. and the Gouvernementsmarine, dating from their internment in Japanese concentration camps during the Second World War.
 This became a cause celèbre in the Netherlands as the Dutch government refused to pay these arrears because it reasoned that they were owed by Indonesia.)
 By around 1956, the remaining (not-recognized) debt of Indonesia was around ƒ600 million.
 This means that in the period of 1950-1956 ƒ3.9 billion had already been paid.
 After the conflict was resolved in 1962, Indonesia restarted payment of around ƒ620 million.
 By 1965, 36 installments of unknown amounts had been made.
-The remainder was paid from 1976 in 30 installments with 1 % annual interest rate until the last payment was made in 2002.
+The remainder was paid from 1976 in 30 installments, with a 1% annual interest rate until the last payment was made in 2002.

 Some journalists characterize the aftermath of the Dutch–Indonesian Round Table Conference as 'the price of independence,' suggesting that the Indonesian government was purchasing its sovereignty.